4-State Sports Show (Collection #128 – 1 Box)

 Renner, Gail Manuscripts (Collection #140 – 5 Boxes)

 This collection contains information about the Mineral Mining Museum as well as several different drafts of Gail Renner’s book, Joplin: From Mining Town to Urban Center.

 Rogers, Fred H. Collection (Collection #133 – 1 Box)

 Donated by Julie Riley.
 The financial papers of Fred H. Rogers, relating to his mining business in the Joplin area from 1899-1912.

-Donated by Rollins, first name unknown.
+Donated by Harry Rollins.
 Copies of photographs of old prints of Carthage, Missouri, including the Carthage square, firemen, the Harrington Hotel, and the Carthage light guard.